pyccel/pyccel/tutorial/ndarrays.md

 # The N-dimensional array (ndarray)

 ## Description:
-An ndarray is a fixed-size multidimensional container of items of the same type and size.
+A ndarray is a fixed-size multi-dimensional container of items of the same type and size.
 The number of dimensions and items in an array is defined by its shape, which is a container of N non-negative integers that specify the sizes of each dimension.
-The type of items in the array is specified by a separate data-type object , one of which is associated with each ndarray.
+The type of items in the array is specified by a separate data-type object, one of which is associated with each ndarray.

-Different ndarrays can share the same data, so that changes made in one ndarray may be visible in another. that is, an ndarray can be a "view" to another ndarray, and the data it is referring to is taken care of by the "base" ndarray.
+Different ndarrays can share the same data, so that changes made in one ndarray may be visible in another. that is, a ndarray can be a "view" to another ndarray, and the data it is referring to is taken care of by the "base" ndarray.
 [read more](https://numpy.org/doc/stable/reference/arrays.html)

 ## Pyccel ndarrays:
-Pyccel use the same implimentation as Numpy ndarrays with some rules due to the diferrences between the host language (Python) "dynamically typed / internal garbage collector" and the target lnguages such as C and Fortran wich they are statically typed languages and don't have a garbage collector.
+Pyccel uses the same implementation as Numpy ndarrays with some rules due to the difference between the host language (Python) "dynamically typed / internal garbage collector" and the target languages such as C and Fortran which are statically typed languages and don't have a garbage collector.

-below we will show some rules that Pyccel has set to handles those diferrences.
+Below we will show some rules that Pyccel has set to handles those differences.

 ### Dynamically and statically typed languages:
-a variable in Pyccel should always keep it initial type this also transfer to using the ndarrays.
+Generally a variable in Pyccel should always keep its initial type, this also transfers to using the ndarrays.

 #### incorrect example: